sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

     | Amount  | `100000` |
     | Delivery Date  | `2023-03-31` |

 6. Click **Get Approval**.
+When the toast message appears take a screenshot.

-You process should be triggered and require approval (since the amount is 100,000 or above).
+Your process should be triggered and require approval (since the amount is 100,000 or above).

 You should see the toast message indicating the workflow was triggered, and with the process instance ID.